-Paycheck Protection Program (PPP) Loans outlined in the new CARES Act can only be offered until the $350 billion dollar cap is reached.
-One important piece of information you’ll be required to provide is documentation of your payroll costs.
-Here are details you need to know.
+Paycheck Protection Program (PPP) Loans outlined in the new CARES Act can only be offered until May 31, 2021 OR until the dollar cap is reached.

-*Please note that SBA rules involving Paycheck Protection Program loans are subject to change given the nature of current events.
+*Please note that SBA rules involving Paycheck Protection Program loans are subject to change given the fast-moving events in the U.S.

 Paycheck Protection Program borrower application form

 The first step to take is to download the SBA’s Paycheck Protection Program Borrower Application Form.
 Access a PDF of the form here.
 The expiration date is 7/31/2021

 To start, an entrepreneur must identify the structure of their business like sole proprietor, partnership, S-Corp, LLC, etc. Independent contractors can also apply.

 Payroll calculation for PPP loan applications

 After filling in general information, like your address and legal business name, you’re asked to calculate your average monthly payroll to come to your loan amount request.